Arunim313/Codechef-Feb22-Solutions/README.md

 # Codechef-Feb22-Solutions
-This repository contains solution of all Codechef contest held in February,2022.
+This repository contains solution of all Codechef contest held in February, 2022.

 Date - 2/2/22
 Contest Name - Codechef Starters 24